Posted on March 2, 2021

 source: Making the San Fernando Valley: Rural Landscapes, Urban Development and White Privilege by Laura R. Barraclough

-Diana owned a horse named Hamish from junior high, 1957-1959, to at least 1964 when she was married to Mark Segal and living at his house at 4133 Crisp Canyon Rd. .
+Diana owned a horse named Hamish in junior high, 1957-1959.
+She owned him until at least 1964 when she was married to Mark Segal and living at his house at 4133 Crisp Canyon Rd. .

-Donna Virginia LaRocca Cotterell marries John “Jack” Holroyd in Las Vegas on October 31958, per online Vegas wedding records very difficult to decipher.
+Donna Virginia LaRocca Cotterell married John “Jack” Holroyd in Las Vegas on October 3, 1958.
+This information is sourced from online Vegas wedding records, which are very difficult to decipher.
 Found on ancestry.com.

 Patriarch Joseph Ned LaRocca dies of lung cancer towards the end of 1959.